jadianes/data-science-your-way/apps/sentimentclassifier/README.md

 ## How to run it

-Both, `ui.R` and `server.R` code can be found in the [following Gist](https://gist.github.com/jadianes/7a6d0f132f1b5bcd9647).
+Both, [`ui.R`](https://github.com/jadianes/data-science-your-way/blob/master/apps/sentimentclassifier/ui.R) and [`server.R`](https://github.com/jadianes/data-science-your-way/blob/master/apps/sentimentclassifier/server.R) code can be found in [this repo](https://github.com/jadianes/data-science-your-way/tree/master/apps/sentimentclassifier).
 The other file you need is the training data, that can be downloaded from [here]().
 These three files need to be placed in the same folder (e.g. `sentimentclassifier`).

 In order to use the web app you just created you can do two things.
 You can run it locally using RStudio or you can share it at [Shinyapps.io](http://www.shinyapps.io/) with all of us (with your own modifications, this is [ours](https://jadianes.shinyapps.io/sentimentclassifier)).
 This last option can be performed also from RStudio.
 The IDE (if you use a recent enough version) will detect that you are building a Shiny app when the files `ui.R` and `server.R` are present, and will show buttons to run and deploy your app.
 In order to deploy to Shinyapps.io you need to sign up there first.
 There is a free account that works perfectly for our purposes.